 On Lewis' racing gear alone, he has a staggering £112million worth of sponsors.
 These include Monster Energy, Puma, Bose, Union Bank of Switzerland, Epson and Tommy Hilfiger, which all pay the sports star millions for their logo to be shown on his white polo top.

-Lewis has often opened up about his father's influence on his career after he bought him his very first remote-controlled car.
-In a heartfelt Instagram post in May, Lewis shared a sweet throwback video of his journey into racing as a little boy.
+Lewis has often opened up about the influence his father has had in his career.
+In a heartfelt Instagram post in May 2018, Lewis shared a sweet throwback video of his journey into racing and paid tribute to his father.
 The video saw him compete in his first go-karting race at the age of eight, and praised the sport for being something that he could do with his dad.
 "To be honest, it started out as a hobby, something for my Dad and I to do together," he said.
 Lewis also spoke of his dad's commitment to his son's talents, revealing: "At one point, my dad had four jobs just to keep us karting."
 On top of this, his dad would work on the kart in the garage at night, something Lewis has been extremely grateful for.
 "He gave up everything for me.
-I wouldn’t be a four-time world champion if it wasn’t for my dad," he praised.
+I wouldn’t be a four-time world champion if it wasn’t for my dad," he said at the time.